michal-h21/make4ht/README.md

 :   get settings for a filter

-For example, it is possible to request a conversion to the `ODT` format using these settings (note that it is now possible to use the `--format odt` option, which is superior to the following code.
-This one is intended purely for an ilustration):
+For example, it is possible to simplify the sample from the previous code listings:

     settings_add {
       tex4ht_sty_par =",ooffice",